mewhhaha/little-worker/packages/little-router/README.md

 ## Usage with plugins

-When combined with plugins you can set requirements on your routes.
-A common example of this would be to create an authentication plugin.
+When combined with plugins you can set requirements on your routes and give hints to the fetcher.
+A route may have several plugins on it, and those are run asynchronously.
+If you want to synchronize several plugins you can just make an async plugin that coordinates the synchronous operations.

+A common example of a plugin would be to create an authentication plugin.

 ```tsx
 // Package: my-plugin-auth